Navigating the Subway System in New York City

-Anthony Bosco knows Manhattan, and he knows how to get around town with the least amount of hassle.
-Here, Archer Hotel New York’s chef concierge offers timely tips on navigating the New York City subway system like a boss.
+Archer knows Manhattan, and he knows how to get around town with the least amount of hassle.
+Here, Archer Hotel New York’s consummate host offers timely tips on navigating the New York City subway (aka train) system like a boss.

 New York City Subway Maps

-If you are like me, you’re partial to a good, old-fashioned paper map to carry in your pocket.
-The New York City subway maps are a hot commodity and are not as widely distributed as in years past since the start of the internet age and creation of digital maps.
+If you’re like Archer, you’re partial to a good, old-fashioned paper map.
+The New York City subway maps are a hot commodity and are not as widely distributed since the start of the internet age and creation of digital maps.

-A single ride on the New York City subway or local bus is $2.75, and the fare for an express bus ride is $6.50.
-A MetroCard allows one free transfer within two hours of swiping the card; this involves exiting the station and works on buses, as well.
+- A single ride on the New York City subway or local bus is $2.75, and the fare for an express bus ride is $6.75.
+A pay-per-ride MetroCard ($2.75 cost per swipe) allows one free transfer within two hours of swiping the card; this involves exiting the station — and it works on buses, as well.

-You can buy a 7-Day Unlimited Ride MetroCard if you think you will use the system for the week (or often for four, five or six days).
-This card costs $32, which includes unlimited rides on all subway and local buses; it can only be used by one person.
-A 30-Day MetroCard is also available for purchase.
+- Buy a 7-Day Unlimited Ride MetroCard ($33) if you think you’ll use the system for the week (or often for a shorter time period).
+It includes unlimited rides on all subway trains and local buses; it can only be used by one person.
+A 30-Day MetroCard ($127) is also available for purchase.

-You can buy a Pay-per-Ride MetroCard and load $5.50 – $80 on it.
-This card can be used by up to four people (by passing the card back to your friend or family member after you have swiped.
-For card loads of $5.50 or more, they add a 5% bonus.
-This card works well if you will just be using it for a few days and pay per ride.
+- Buy a Pay-per-Ride MetroCard and load a minimum of $5.50 on it.
+This card can be used by up to four people (by passing the card back to your friend or family member after you’ve swiped yourself through.
+This card works well if you plan to use it for a few days and pay per ride.

 NOTE: Keep your unused card!
-The MTA is now charging $1 for each new-card purchase.
+The MTA charges $1 for each new-card purchase.

 Navigating the New York City Subway

 It can seem like a daunting task or an endless maze.
-Here are some ways to zip through our concrete jungle.
+Here are some ways to zip through the concrete jungle.

-I recommend that first-timers or out-of-town visitors always take the local trains.
-This will help avoid winding up in an unexpected borough if you miss a stop.
-It’s also a great way to get to know all the stops along the way.
-Always allow yourself some extra time — as Archer would — and take in the views.
-You will have plenty of sightings and stories for your friends.
+Is this an express or local train?
+First-timers and out-of-town visitors may prefer to take the local trains, at least in the beginning; if you miss a stop, you won’t wind up in an unexpected borough.
+Riding the local trains is also a great way to get to know all the stops along the route.
+Always allow yourself extra time to take in the views; you’ll have plenty of sightings and stories for your friends.

-When you’re in Manhattan, it’s pretty simple to determine if you need to go uptown or downtown.
+Uptown or Downtown?
+When you’re in Manhattan, it’s simple to determine if you need to go uptown (north) or downtown (south).
 Keep in mind that the Bronx is up and Brooklyn is down.
-When using the New York City subway system, I always make note of the station that comes before my stop as a sort of alarm clock to get me ready for the actual stop.
+Make note of the station that comes before your stop as a sort of mental nudge prior to the actual stop.
 This is especially helpful when the trains are crowded and you need to reposition yourself.

-- The front and last cars are always the least crowded.
+- The front and last cars are typically the least crowded.